“How do I negotiate my home sale if I get a low-ball offer?”

 Home selling statistics show that…

 If in the first two weeks on the market you get zero showings then it is safe to assume it is highly overpriced.
-The buyer’s realtor will have advised the buyer of the fair market value.
-Even if the buyers want to put in a high offer tit may not appraise and they may not be able to obtain a mortgage.
+The buyer’s real estate agent will have advised the buyer of the fair market value.
+Even if the buyers want to put in a high offer it may not appraise and they may not be able to obtain a mortgage.
 Very few buyers are unrepresented, it does not cost them anything to hire an agent.

 If you get several showings in the first few weeks but no offers then you may assume the home is slightly overpriced and the price should be adjusted.

 In an active market with a well-priced home you may find yourself in a multiple offer situation and get over asking price.

 When you price a home too high you will eventually have to lower the price enough to get a new pool of buyers.
 The others will have gone off and bought something else while you were waiting for that “one buyer”.